Ibeju-Lekki and the Lekki Free trade zone is growing rapidly becoming the fastest developing region in Africa.

-A few minutes from the Lekki Free Trade zone, directing facing the Lekki Epe Expressway in Ibeju Lekki and about 13 mins from Lakowe Golf Course and Country Estate and Adiva Plainfield is a 3,5000 hectares (35,000,000 m²) of land reserved for the Lekki International Airport.
+A few minutes from the Lekki Free Trade zone, directing facing the Lekki Epe Expressway in Ibeju Lekki and about 13 mins from Lakowe Golf Course and Country Estate and Adiva Plainfield, the Lekki International airport is a 3,5000 hectares (35,000,000 m²) development.
+(The Lekki Airport is 4 times bigger than Victoria Island Lagos)

 The airport is designed to handle 5 million passengers per annum at launch with a scope for future expansion.

 In the heart of the Lekki Free Trade Zone, on 2,635 hectares (26,350,000 sqm) of land is the Dangote Refinery, the largest refinery in Africa and the largest single-train refinery in the world.
 This refinery occupies a land space, 6 times bigger than the entire Victoria Island in Lagos State and is 97% complete at the time of publishing this article.

 Engineered to handle 650,000 barrels per day (BPD), and with the largest pipeline infrastructure in the world (1,100 kilometres to handle 3 Billion Standard Cubic feet of gas per day).

 The Dangote Refinery will meet 100% of the Nigerian requirement for all refined products and also have a surplus of each of these products for export.

 The Refinery is a multi-billion dollar project that will create a market for $11 Billion per annum of Nigerian Crude.
 The refinery has also promised to create employment for over 230,000 people upon completion.
 Dangote has announced that the refinery will begin full operation in the 3rd quarter of 2022